 As an Academy, we have to refer parents for a FPN if the child’s overall attendance is affected by the unauthorised absences taken.
-With the new policy, we have to refer when the child’s attendance is below 95.3% (National Average) over the last 12 months, including the unauthorised period of time.
+With the new policy, we have to refer when the child’s attendance is a cause for concern over the last 12 months, including the unauthorised period of time.

-95.3% attendance means that a child cannot have missed more than 8 days within this time.
+If your child’s attendance falls below 95.3% this means they have missed more than 8 days of school.
 This will mean that many of the families who request holidays in term time could be in danger of being referred for a FPN.
 The FPN is £60 per parent, per child if paid within 21 days.
 I believe it is important that parents have this information before making the decision to take their child out of school as there is now an increased chance that you will receive a

 We had a number of children last year who were below this percentage which is concerning for the Academy as it does mean they are missing significant learning time.
 Our target of a minimum 97% attendance for every student is set in order to support good learning and progress.

 Our Attendance policy states that term time holidays will not be authorised unless there are exceptional circumstances, and no absences will be authorised in July and September, and during National Testing periods.
 Please bear this in mind if you are considering taking your child out of school.

 - On each day of absence parents/carers must inform the Academy by 8.15am on 01709 512342.
 Please leave a voicemail if the lines are busy.